Conservatorium Symphonic Ensembles

 Eligibility to participate in a symphonic ensemble will be determined by live audition, held before the beginning of semester 1, or a recorded audition if you are unable to attend the live auditions.
 Recorded auditions are also held for semester 2 entry.

-The minimum level of performance required for this ensemble would be equivalent to AMEB grade 8 or a very high grade for VCE solo performance (grade 7 for breadth students).
+The minimum level of performance required for these ensembles would be equivalent to grade 8 (in either AMEB or ABRSM) or a very high grade for VCE solo performance (grade 7 for breadth students).

 To learn more about the ensembles within the Symphonic Ensembles subject, please read the Ensemble Overview.